oracle-quickstart/terraform-oci-cis-landing-zone-iam-compartments/examples/cis-landing-zone-quickstart/README.md

 ![Compartments](./images/compartments.PNG)

 ## Using this example
-* Prepare one variable file named `terraform.tfvars` with the required IAM information.
-The contents of `terraform.tfvars` should look something like the following (or copy and re-use the contents of `terraform.tfvars.template`:
+1. Prepare one variable file named *terraform.tfvars* with the required information for authenticating to OCI.
+The contents of *terraform.tfvars* should look something like the following (or copy and re-use the contents of *terraform.tfvars.template*):

 ```
 ### TENANCY DETAILS